-To download the latest ‘Global LEI System Business Report’ which covers the third quarter of 2017, refer to the ‘related links’ below.
+To download the ‘Global LEI System Business Report’ which covers the third quarter of 2018, refer to the ‘related links’ below.

-This blog post summarizes the main findings of the third Global LEI System Business Report.
+This blog post summarizes the main findings of the latest report.
 Sources cited are included in the ‘related links’ below.

 Main findings of the latest Global LEI System Business Report

-The Global LEI System Business Report, which was published in November 2017, analyzes developments observed in the third quarter of 2017.
+The Global LEI System Business Report, which was published in November 2018, analyses developments observed in the third quarter of 2018.
 It shows:

 State of play of LEI issuance and LEI growth potential

 At the end of the third quarter of 2018, the total LEI population exceeded 1.2 million.
 Approximately 56,800 LEIs were issued in the third quarter of 2018 compared to approximately 71,300 in the second quarter.
 This represents a quarterly growth rate of 4.8% in the third quarter (second quarter: 6.3%).

 A peak in LEI issuance was observed towards the end of 2017 when market participants readied to comply with the LEI requirements established under the European Union’s revised Markets in Financial Instruments Directive (MiFID II) and Regulation (MiFIR), which took effect on 3 January 2018.
 Since then, average monthly issuance has stabilized at about 20,000 LEIs in 2018.
 This represents approximately double the number of newly issued LEIs per month compared to pre-MiFID II / MiFIR levels.

 In the third consecutive quarter, India features the highest LEI growth rate at a country level (52.3%) followed by Mexico (36.5%) and Australia (22%).
 The increase in the LEI population in these countries is attributed primarily to regulatory action mandating the use of the LEI.